Video Analysis

 Motion Detection Manipulation

-Constant stabilization issues in the drone's area & multiple severe failures once the drone rotates and flies directly overhead
+Constant stabilization issues in the drone's area & multiple severe stabilization failures once the drone rotates and flies directly overhead

 The opening wide shot establishes both the surrounding scenery and the camera’s sensor area